pittsenbargerwesley-ctrl/Finbuckle/README.md

 ### Bug Fixes

-* Bump the microsoft-packages group with 15 updates ([#1115](https://github.com/Finbuckle/Finbuckle.MultiTenant/issues/1115)) ([02a2415](https://github.com/Finbuckle/Finbuckle.MultiTenant/commit/02a2415728b702ffd1bff3bd81942605a92f7b04))
+* Bump the microsoft-packages group with 15 updates ([#1115](https://github.com/Finbuckle/Finbuckle/issues/1115)) ([02a2415](https://github.com/Finbuckle/Finbuckle/commit/02a2415728b702ffd1bff3bd81942605a92f7b04))
 <!--_release-notes-->

 ## Open Source Support

 Your support helps keep the project going and is greatly appreciated!

-Finbuckle.MultiTenant is primarily supported by its [GitHub sponsors](https://github.com/sponsors/Finbuckle) and [contributors](https://github.com/Finbuckle/Finbuckle.MultiTenant/graphs/contributors).
+Finbuckle is primarily supported by its [GitHub sponsors](https://github.com/sponsors/Finbuckle) and [contributors](https://github.com/Finbuckle/Finbuckle/graphs/contributors).

 Additional support is provided by the following organizations: